matatata/matatata.github.io/MacFalconBMS/index.md

 # Falcon 4.37 and Weapon Delivery Planner on MacOS

 This is how I can fly Falcon BMS and use WeaponDeliveryPlanner on Intel and Apple Silicon Macs.
 As far as I can tell everything works pretty well.
 Even networking and IVC voice comms do work.
-It's even possible to use Headtracking via [MacOpentrack](../MacOpentrack.md) which I also maintain, but that's out of scope of this document.
+It's even possible to use Headtracking via [MacOpentrack](../MacOpentrack.md) which I also maintain (see a short information about using it with wine at the very bottom).

 I'm not installing Falcon into the virtual drive "C:" but into a shared virtual drive "D:".
 This is necessary to be able to use tools such as Weapon-Delivery-Planner (WPD).
 This may change in future but for now this is required due to .NET problems: I found that the FalconBMS-Alternative-Launcher only works with with wine-mono whereas WDP needs a real .NET 4.8.
-If you don't plan to use WPD or want to get to know Falcon BMS first, you may skip and simply some steps and install directly to the drive "C:".
+If you don't plan to use WPD or want to get to know Falcon BMS first, you may skip some steps and install directly to the drive "C:" in one single wine prefix.

 Tested with
 - Falcon 4.37.6